UQComputingSociety/website/README.md

 # UQCS Website

-The website of The University of Queensland Computing Society.
+The website belongs to The University of Queensland Computing Society.

 This site is built on a verison of the [jamstack](https://jamstack.org/) using: